MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

    b.
 Only customers predicted to buying products in the next week( 7 days) must be placed in the mongo database.

-   Scripts are placed in root folder, namely:
+   Script placed in root folder, namely:

-   Dockerfile.test, requirements.txt,

    The main script is placed under the app folder, namely:

    predict_next_order_date.py

+   Dependency file placed in root folder, namely: requirements.txt

    Scripts for testing are placed in this order:

    Dockerfile.test is in the root folder.